zyedidia/lfi/README.md

   plus wrapper scripts.
 You can run the `lfi-clang` and `lfi-clang++` scripts in `clang/bin/` to invoke your system Clang with the LFI sysroot.
 You may want to put this directory on your `PATH` (`clang/bin/`).
-* `llvm/`: for x86-64 toolchains, a patched version of Clang is provided, which includes support for reserving registers and aligning basic blocks.

-## Prebuilt liblfi

-You may also want to use `liblfi` to write your own runtime that manages LFI sandboxes.
-The prebuilt releases provide the following libraries:

-* `liblfi.a`: the LFI runtime management library.
-* `liblfiverify-arm64.a`: the LFI verifier as a library.
-* `lfi.h`: signatures for exported functions from `liblfi`.
-* `lfiv.h`: signatures for exported functions from `liblfiverify`.
+The x86-64 toolchain only supports GCC by default (patches to LLVM are required to use Clang).

+You will also find libraries in the prebuilt archives.
+The `liblfi` and `liblfiverify` libraries allow you to write your own runtime with your own runtime call API.
+The `liblfileg` library allows you to use the rewriter as a library.
+See the files installed to `include` and `lib` in the provided archives for details.

 ## Building from source